Researchprojects

 Status of the project

-Completed work includes, for example, a comparison of farms by means of efficiency analysis and the adaptation of the FAMOS farm optimisation model of the University of Natural Resources and Applied Life Sciences, Vienna (Schmid, 2004) for data of accounting farms and for the analysis of the effects of certain reforms of the CAP on Austrian agriculture (CAP reform 2003, milk quota regulation, Health Check; see the completed projects AWI/155/06 and A-WI/160/07).
+The completed work includes, for example, a comparison of farms using efficiency analysis (Ortner et al., 2006; Kirner et al., 2007; Ortner, 2008) and the adaptation of the farm optimization model FAMOS of the University of Natural Resources and Applied Life Sciences, Vienna (Schmid, 2004) for data of the bookkeeping farms and for the analysis of the effects of certain CAP reforms on Austrian agriculture (CAP reform 2003, milk quota regulation, Health Check; see the completed projects AWI/155/06 and AWI/160/07).
+In addition, methodological competencies for analyses with individual farm data were developed in the course of the project, particularly in the areas of mathematical programming and econometrics (model development, literature study, etc.).

 This text has been automatically translated with www.DeepL.com/Translator.